wbzhang2594/MobPlugin/README.md

 Mobs have inteligence?
 Who knows? ヽ༼ຈل͜ຈ༽ﾉ

 **Warning!!** : Plugin does not work correctly ..
+**Please if you want this plugin , download plugin from Target Folder** /New builds are not function

 Know Bugs:
 - [ ]  Config.yml [now plugin save default config.yml]